substitute03/SnakeBlz/README.md

 ## Game Modes

 - **Classic**
   - A recreation of the classic Snake game.
-Eat as many pellets as you can without going out of bounds or allowing the Snake to collide with itself.
+Consume as many pellets as you can without going out of bounds or allowing the Snake to collide with itself.
 - **Blazor**
-  - The same rules as Classic but, now, Collect pellets will fill up the Blazing meter.
+  - The same rules as Classic but, now, consuming pellets will fill up the Blazing meter.
 When the Blazing meter is full, the Snake will start blazing for 5 seconds.
 During this time, all pellets are worth double points and collecting pellets will extend the Blazing status for an extra 1 second.
 - **Blitz**
   - The same rules as Blazor but, this time, you're against the clock.
 Score as many points as you can within the time limit.